Decimalish

 Cannot provide both

-Thrown when both RoundingRules.places and RoundingRules.precision fields are simutaneously provided.
+Thrown when both RoundingRules.places and RoundingRules.precision fields are simultaneously provided.
 Only one of these fields may be provided per use.

 "INEXACT"